 The northern tip of the contiguous United States showcases the beauty and fury of the mighty Pacific Ocean.
 Cape Flattery has several hiking trails, but the overlook is the main attraction here, giving you views of waves repeatedly striking steep, rocky cliffs topped with a smattering of green pines.

 Our charming beach town of Seabrook sits 40 minutes from Olympic National Park and holds plenty of activities and events throughout the year!
 Boutique shops, dining options, and a spa are only a few of the Things Do in our oceanside town.
 Regardless of what season you visit us, Seabrook has something to do for everything!

 The Perfect Home Base for Exploring Olympic National Park

-After finish exploring the best things to do in Olympic National Park, head back to your luxurious and cozy Seabrook cottage.
+After finish exploring the best Things Do in Olympic National Park, head back to your luxurious and cozy Seabrook cottage.
 Our list of high-end accommodations features top-notch furnishings and convenient town amenities.
 Whether you want to take a dip in our indoor community pool and Jacuzzi, ride a bike on the beach, or workout in our fitness center, our town makes travel to the Olympic Peninsula easy and comfortable.